chato94/A/readme.md

   * None of the mentioned arguments can currently be changed during run time, only during initialization

 ### User Database Documentation
-For more advanced users that didn't need the explanations above and know about POST requests via the `form` HTML tag (or `AJAX`), the server also has very basic capabilities to create user accounts for your website.
+For more advanced users that didn't need the explanations above and know about POST requests via the `form` HTML tag (or `AJAX`), the server also has very basic capabilities to create user accounts for websites.
 * All database calls must be done using POST, must conform to the [standard query string](https://en.wikipedia.org/wiki/Query_string), and they must have the request URL in the format `WEBSITE`.`COMMAND`.`dbaccess`
   * `WEBSITE` is the directory that will hold the users for `WEBSITE`